TimonPost/laminar/README.md

 ## Features
 These are the features this crate provides:

-- UDP-based protocol
+- UDP-based Protocol
-- Connection tracking
+- Connection Tracking
 - Automatic Fragmentation
-- Unreliable and Reliable packets
+- Packets Types: Unreliable and Sequenced, Reliable and Unordered, Sequenced and Ordered.
+- Arranging Streams
-- Protocol versioning
+- Protocol Versioning
-- RTT estimation
+- RTT Estimation
 - Link conditioner to simulate packet loss and latency
-- Well tested by integration tests and unit tests
+- Well-tested by integration and unit tests
-- Good error handling
-- Benchmarks

 ## Getting Stated
 Add the laminar package to your `Cargo.toml` file.